pazdera/tco/README.md

 ### The Ruby library

-When it comes to colouring, you have two options here.
-Either use the default library interface or use the `String` extension that comes with the library.
-Both of them offer the same functionality (`fg`, `bg`, `bright`, `underline`).
-See the example of both, below.
+When it comes to colouring, there are two options available.
+You can either use the default library interface, or use the `String` extension that also comes with the library.
+Both of them offer exactly the same functionality (`fg`, `bg`, `bright`, `underline`).
+See the example of both, below:

 ```ruby
 require "tco"